geetu040/test-public/README.md

 Although still a work in progress, once merged, these models can be loaded and trained on hierarchical data, similar to other global forecasters in the sktime framework.

+## Future Work

+Some relevant future work:
+- There is a list of foundation models, expected to be integrated in sktime - [#6177](https://github.com/sktime/sktime/issues/6177)
+- Some estimators are required to be extended for global forecasting interface - [#6836](https://github.com/sktime/sktime/issues/6836)
+- Enhancements are expected around the pytorch adapter for forecasting - [#6641](https://github.com/sktime/sktime/issues/6641)
+- Improvements are also planned with the global forecasting interface - [#6997](https://github.com/sktime/sktime/issues/6997)
+- Enabling PEFT for foundation models - [#6968](https://github.com/sktime/sktime/issues/6968)

 # Achnowledgements

+I had a great experience over the summer, and although the GSoC period is coming to an end, going forward I shall continue to remain a contributor to sktime.
+I'm incredibly thankful to both Google and sktime for giving me this opportunity, and to the welcoming community and amazing mentors at sktime for making this experience such a memorable one.
+There is no doubt that I am a better coder than I was 4 months ago, and I'm eagerly looking forward to learning more in the time to come.